mohamuhsin/elegant-context/README.md

 This project demonstrates the problem of <b>PROP DRILLING</b> in React and how to solve it.

-This project demonstrates the problem
+This project demonstrates the probl